 - Find your perfect image.
 If you’re blessed with baller images of your own, you can use one of those.
-You can also make your own design or use a stock photo website to find a photo.
+You can also browse our ginormous stock photo library to find a pic that works for you.

-- Figure out what the optimal size for your image is since this is going to vary from website to website.
+- Crop it to the right size.
+The optimal size for your image is going to vary from website to website.
 Just remember, it’s usually better to go bigger than smaller.
 If your image is too small, it will be blurry, but if it’s too big, most sites will scale it down to fit.

-- You can also resize your image in PicMonkey.
+- Or resize it in PicMonkey.
 Just make sure Keep proportions is checked so that your image doesn’t stretch.
 If you only want to include part of your image, use the Crop tool.

 - Gloss it up!
-Apply Basic Edits and effects to your photograph, add text and overlays, touch up faces, and just make it your own.
+Apply Edits and effects to your photograph, add text and graphics, touch up faces, and just make it your own.